cityofaustin/atd-airflow/README.md

 - Restart the Airflow stack
   - `docker compose up -d`

-## HAProxy as part of the stack
+## HAProxy and SSL

 This Airflow stack uses [HAProxy](https://www.haproxy.org/) as a reverse proxy to terminate incoming SSL/TLS connections and then to route the requests over HTTP to the appropriate backend web service.
 The SSL certificates are stored in the `haproxy/ssl` folder and are maintained by a `bash` script, executed monthly by `cron`.
 This script uses the EFF's CertBot service to renew and replace the SSL certificates used by HAProxy to secure the Airflow services.

 The Airflow stack contains the following web services:

-* The Airflow main web UI
+- The Airflow main web UI
-* The Airflow workers dashboard
+- The Airflow workers dashboard

 In local development, we don't have any special host names we can use to differentiate which back-end service a request needs to be routed to, so we do this by listening on multiple, local ports.
 Depending on what port you request from, the local HAProxy will pick the correct backend web service to send your request to.
 Local development also does not require auth for the Flower service.